AP-007/Java-Design-Patterns/DesignPatterns.md

 **Singleton** is used when we want to restrict object creation to only one single instance.
 Exactly one single object of a Singleton can be created.
 The concept can be more generalized to restrict the instantiation to a certain no of objects.

 **Factory** pattern transfers the responsibility of object creation from the client class to a factory class.
 Based on the parameters provided to it, a factory method instantiates and returns the respective object without exposing the object creation logic to the client.

+**Abstract Factory** is similar to factory pattern, except the fact that it has a super-factory which creates other factories.
+It is more like a factory of factories.
+Here the client will pass an instance of the respective factory class of the object it want to create, to the Abstract Factory class.
+The abstract Factory will then return the corresponding subclass object of the factory instance that was passed.